MicrosoftDocs/sdk-api/sdk-api-src/content/resapi/nf-resapi-resutilfreeparameterblock.md

 ### -param pPropertyTable [in]

 Pointer to an array of  <a href="https://docs.microsoft.com/previous-versions/windows/desktop/api/resapi/ns-resapi-resutil_property_item">RESUTIL_PROPERTY_ITEM</a> structures describing the properties in the input parameter block.

-## -returns

-This function has no return values.

 ## -remarks